 You were also there for wonderful memories.
-We went on trips together, and we grew up together in a lot of ways.
+We went on trips together, and we grew up together in many ways.
 We explored new faith communities together.
 We shared a life together, and for that, I am grateful.

 Together, you and I created an incredible family.
 Words cannot even begin to describe the depth of my gratitude for that.

 I'm writing this letter to tell you how much I appreciate you.
 When I look at you, I see a true partner in parenting.
 I am grateful for the simple things.
-I am thankful for your punctuality, so our children are not ever left waiting to see if you're going to show up.
-I am grateful that you follow through on what you say you're going to do.
+I am thankful for your punctuality, so our children are never left waiting to see if you will show up.
+I am grateful that you follow through on what you say you will do.

 I want you to know how much I appreciate you accepting my husband into our lives.
 I don’t imagine you will ever be friends, but your acceptance matters to me, and it matters to our kids.

 I want to thank you for teaching our children that family always comes first.
 I appreciate your flexibility when my in-laws come into town.
-I appreciate your flexibility when it comes to family vacations and holidays, and all of those other special moments.
+I appreciate your flexibility regarding family vacations, holidays, and all those other special moments.